 Use the full path name for imports, in preference to relative paths.

-When using the import statement, rather than use the from X import * form (which imports all of module X’s attributes into the importing program’s namespace), instead explicitly name the attributes that need to be imported (for example, from X import a, b, c) so that variables, functions and classes are not inadvertently overlaid.
+When using the import statement, rather than use the from x import * form (which imports all of module x’s attributes into the importing program’s namespace), instead explicitly name the attributes that need to be imported (for example, from X import a, b, c) so that variables, functions and classes are not inadvertently overlaid.

 Avoid implicit references to global values from within functions to make code clearer.
 In order to update globals within a function or class, place the global statement at the beginning of the function definition and list the variables so it is clearer to the reader which variables are local and which are global (for example, global a, b, c).